-You might be using cloud-based security or DNS provider but if you haven’t taken necessary action to hide the actual server IP then most probably hacker will find that and turn your website down and hurt the business and reputation.
+You might be using cloud-based security, but if you haven’t taken the necessary action to hide the actual server IP, then most probably hackers will find that and turn your website down and hurt the business and reputation.
 DDoS is dangerous for online businesses.

 A recent study by CloudPiercer shows over 70% of cloud-based security protected websites is exposing their real IP address.

-Let’s take a look at online tools, which will help you to find if your websites origin IP is exposed, or not.
+Let’s take a look at online tools which will help you to test the origin IP vulnerability.

 Censys search engine helps you to find how websites are deployed and reveal the origin-IP (if found) of URL.

-There is no real answer, but one important thing you could do is to change the IP address once CDN/Security/DNS provider protects URL.
+There is no real answer, but one of the essential things you could do is to change the IP address once the CDN/Security/DNS provider protects the URL.

 To make it simple, let’s say you have example.com hosted on XYZ Hosting.
 And you decide to protect with some DNS/Security Provider.